PhilipsHue/flutter_reactive_ble/README.md

 ```

-The `withServices` parameter is required if you do not want to filter on services pass an empty list.
+The `withServices` parameter specifies the advertised service IDs to look for.
+If an empty list is passed, all the advertising devices will be reported.
 The parameter `scanMode` is only used on Android and follows the conventions described on [ScanSettings](https://developer.android.com/reference/android/bluetooth/le/ScanSettings#SCAN_MODE_BALANCED) Android reference page.
 If `scanMode` is omitted the balanced scan mode will be used.

 ### Establishing connection